 Part of why I never tire of visiting Penang is the little attention to detail on the buildings.
 From ornamental windows to the font and signage on shopfronts, this is a photogenic city.

 [Chinese guardian lions]

-All photos taken on Pinhole mode on an Olympus PEN E-P3.
+All photos taken on Pinhole mode with an Olympus PEN E-P3

 Photoessay concept inspired by Istanbul Through a Pinhole.

 Read more about Penang in the Penang Travel Guide.